Updated November 2023

 3. Beaujolais Nouveau Uses Distinct Winemaking Methods

 The wine is comprised solely of Gamay.
 It’s a thin-skinned grape resulting in a light body, low tannin levels and juicy red fruit flavors.
-Generally, most wine made from Gamay is for consuming in its first year.
+Generally, most wine made from Gamay is for consumption in its first year.
 It’s a straightforward wine that does not require barrel or bottle aging.

 4. Beaujolais Nouveau Is Often Immediately Recognizable